Beth Ditto, poster girl for chubby chasers everywhere…

 The audience sang along with “Video killed the radio star” totally unaware that it was a Trevor Horn song.
 They are a boy band, nothing more.

 Beth Ditto and The Gossip.
 She is remarkably pretty in real life.
 Dynamic, sexy with a sweet voice reminiscent of Dolly Parton.
 But again terrible songs.
 She joked about her “camels foot” showing.
 Cool tattooed girl drummer.
 Beth came into the audience, yes, we touched her blubber!
 The stage at the Pyramid is now so far away from the audience, it’s ridiculous.

 Staggered to the Dance Tent to see MGMT but overcome with fatigue and claustrophobia.

 The mud was sticky and walking was tiring.
-Sat down at a workers beer tent bench and got talking to a young man who went last year.
+Sat down at a Workers Beer tent bench and got talking to a young man who went last year.
 He said that he spent a whole day sitting around watching people fall into a mud hole.
-It turns out some of this is on Youtube: to name but one...
+It turns out some of this is on Youtube.